 FAQs

-1. What are the main differences in taxation between an LLC and an S-Corp?
+- What are the main differences in taxation between an LLC and an S-Corp?

-LLCs are subject to self-employment taxes on all net income, while S-Corps only pay payroll taxes on salaries, with distributions often taxed at a lower rate.
+LLCs are subject to self-employment taxes on all net income, while S-Corps only pay payroll taxes on salaries, with distributions often taxed at a lower rate. - How does self-employment tax affect LLC owners compared to S-Corp owners?

-LLC owners pay self-employment taxes on all income, while S-Corp owners only pay payroll taxes on their salaries, potentially reducing overall tax liability.
+LLC owners pay self-employment taxes on all income, while S-Corp owners only pay payroll taxes on their salaries, potentially reducing overall tax liability. - Can an LLC elect to be taxed as an S-Corp?

-Yes, an LLC can elect to be taxed as an S-Corp by filing Form 2553 with the IRS, allowing it to take advantage of S-Corp tax benefits.
+Yes, an LLC can elect to be taxed as an S-Corp by filing Form 2553 with the IRS, allowing it to take advantage of S-Corp tax benefits. - What are the administrative differences between an LLC and an S-Corp?

-LLCs are easier to manage with fewer formalities, while S-Corps require more documentation, including issuing stock, holding meetings, and keeping minutes.
+LLCs are easier to manage with fewer formalities, while S-Corps require more documentation, including issuing stock, holding meetings, and keeping minutes. - Which is better for a small business: LLC or S-Corp?

 It depends on your business size, income, and administrative capacity.
 LLCs offer simplicity, while S-Corps can provide tax advantages for growing businesses.